-See the separate article on Acute Severe Asthma and Status Asthmaticus - treat as an emergency.
+See separate Acute Severe Asthma and Status Asthmaticus article - treat as an emergency.

 Asthma's course in pregnancy is very variable.
-The risk of deterioration is highest in those with severe asthma but, equally approximately, a third of asthmatic women improve symptomatically during pregnancy.
+The risk of deterioration is highest in those with severe asthma but, equally approximately, a third of women with asthma improve symptomatically during pregnancy.
 Up to a fifth of pregnant women with asthma require emergency treatment, of which two thirds require hospitalisation.

 Well controlled asthma minimises the risk of fetal and maternal complications.
 Pre-pregnancy, optimise control and emphasise the importance of continuing medication in pregnancy.
-Monitor pregnant asthmatics closely so that appropriate changes to their treatment can be quickly implemented in response to changed symptoms.
+Monitor pregnant women with asthma closely so that appropriate changes to their treatment can be quickly implemented in response to changed symptoms.

 Treat exacerbations vigorously, in particular ensuring oxygen saturation is maintained above 95%.
 In general, asthma medications are believed to be safe in pregnancy - women should be reassured regarding treatments.
-Inhaled short- and long-acting beta2 antagonists, inhaled corticosteroids, and oral and intravenous theophyllines can be used as normal during pregnancy.
+Inhaled short- and long-acting beta2 antagonists, ICS and oral and intravenous theophyllines can be used as normal during pregnancy.

 Acute severe asthma in pregnancy is an emergency and should be treated vigorously in hospital.

-Smoking cessation and breast-feeding should be particularly encouraged in asthmatic women.
+Smoking cessation and breast-feeding should be particularly encouraged in women with asthma.
 Asthma drugs can be used as normal in breast-feeding women.